jlmcgraw/networkUtilities/readme.md

 	Can use a list of known BGP networks (see bgp_asn_path_via_snmp.pl) to test whether a network is specifically known

-##iosToHtml.pl
-	Convert an IOS config file into very basic HTML, creating links between commands referencing lists and that list (eg access lists, route maps, prefix lists etc etc).

-	Very useful for trying to follow complex configurations

-	It's best to start with all of your configuration files in one directory

-	e.g.:
-		./iosToHtml.pl -e -h ./sample_configs/*.cfg

 ##create_host_info_hashes.pl
 	Create a hash used by iosToHtml.pl to allow linking between configurations